spiritedtechie/spiritedtechie.com/collections/_posts/2022-10-19-proper-helfy-without-calorie-counting.md

 For the 13 indicators, the survey asks for a **red, amber or green** response - which is well aligned to gut feeling.

-This **simple approach** keeps filling in the survey to a matter of minutes, making it more likely to achieved 100% response rate.
+This **simple approach** keeps completing the survey to a matter of minutes, making it more likely to achieve a 100% response rate.

 We also ask participants to not think too much about each dimension.